All in One View

 Energy and power

 Energy is a physical property that can be used to do work.
 This can be lifting a weight, pushing a piston or even running a computation on a computer.
-The SI unit of energy is the Joule (J) but commonly the kilowatt-hour (kWh) is also used.
+The SI unit of energy is the Joule (J) but commonly the kilowatt-hour (kWh) is also used when expressing electrical energy use.

 Joules, kilowatts and kilowatt-hours